 Dreaming of Having Enough Time

 Mr W’s post about what FI means to him seems to suggest that we have loads of free time to focus on all sorts of interesting things.
-Unfortunately that’s not always the case since taking care of Little Miss W (soon to be three) and Master W (14 months) takes a huge amount of our time and energy.
+Unfortunately that’s not always the case since taking care of Miss W (soon to be three) and Little W (14 months) takes a huge amount of our time and energy.
 Stay tuned for a post about a typical day in the life of a mum.

 It is true though that as self-employed FIers we have infinitely more time than our employed friends.
 We work from home with no commute.
 We eat lunch together every day and take the time to talk about what we’re working on and what we’re going to do over the next few days.
 We go to the gym three times a week.
 I plan out our meals and cook them in advance so that come 5:30pm I’m not stuck with two whiny hungry kids and no food in the house.
 Those are all luxuries that are unthinkable to most people who work.
 Maybe they manage some of those things, but not all of them or if they do manage them they have absolutely no time for anything else.

 Of course we’d always like more time.
 I have an endless list of things I’d love to spend time on.
 Most of the stuff I want to spend my time doing at the moment won’t bring in any money but is really important – raising the kids, planning and cooking our meals, exercising, blogging, learning more about investing and about a hundred other things.
-There will never be enough time to do everything we want to.
+There will never be enough time to do everything we want.
 But we’re on the right path.
 I’m still trying to persuade Mr W to spend even less time working so he has more time for big ideas and for projects he’s really passionate about, like writing this blog.
 He’s getting there.
 Stay tuned for more tales from our lives as FIers.